iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 `Bundle`s of one or more `Transaction`s, which in turn are sent one at a time and are stored in a distributed ledger called the *Tangle*.
 Each transaction encodes data such as sender and receiver addresses, referenced transactions in the Tangle, bundle hash, timestamps, and other information required to verify and process each transaction.
-With `Transaction` and `Bundle` representing the units of communication within the IOTA network, we need to be able to construct and represent them in memory.
+With `Transaction` and `Bundle` representing the units of communication within the IOTA network, one needs to be able to construct them and represent in memory.

 The current design proposal intends to be as simple as possible, provide an idiomatic Rust interface, and use existing IOTA terminology where appplicable.
 The present types are not intended to be used by end users, but rather as building